asuh/front-end-windows/readme.md

 choco outdated # which installs are not current
 ```

+> [!NOTE]
-Note: `choco outdated` does not stay in sync with evergreen software using the free version of Chocolatey.
-For example, if you use Chocolatey to install Firefox version 90, and Firefox upgrades itself to version 91, Chocolatey doesn't know that Firefox updated itself and the `outdated` command only remembers the version of Firefox you installed.
+> `choco outdated` does not stay in sync with evergreen software using the free version of Chocolatey.
+For example, if you use Chocolatey to install Firefox version 135, and Firefox upgrades itself to version 136, Chocolatey doesn't know that Firefox updated itself and the `outdated` command only remembers the version of Firefox you installed.
 I use `outdated` to see what the newest versions are available rather than what I have installed.
 In order to track local installation versions, [Chocolatey provides this feature in the paid upgrade](https://docs.chocolatey.org/en-us/features/package-synchronization/) of Chocolatey.

 ### Installing multiple applications

 Chocolatey is awesome because now that you understand what it does, you can install all your favorite apps in one command.
 Here's a list of my favorite apps, including Firefox, that I need for development on a regular basis.

-Note: if you use Boxstarter, you can include the following line inside your Powershell script and run everything together.

     choco install firefox firefox-dev brave ungoogled-chromium tor-browser powertoys thunderbird slack skype zoom git nvm sublimetext4 vscodium filezilla mullvad-app vlc virtualbox vnc-viewer docker-desktop malwarebytes qbittorrent quicklook libreoffice-fresh wireguard freetube --pre -y

-Note: Most modern browsers contain PDF readers like Adobe Reader.
-Running a standalone PDF reader is not recommended because it is another security risk without regular maintenance and updates.
+> [!NOTE]
+> if you use Boxstarter, you can include the above line inside your Powershell script and run everything together.

-Using Chocolatey to install software like Vagrant will require you to restart Windows to complete its installation.
+Using Chocolatey to install software will sometimes require you to restart Windows to complete its installation.
 Several packages will auto-start the software and ask you to set them up as well.

 ### Boxstarter